Chat with Tristan H. Cockcroft

 Tristan H. Cockcroft (12:07 PM)

-OK folks, time to wrap things up for the day.
-Thanks for all your questions, and sorry if I didn't get to yours.
+OK folks, time to wrap things up, lunch calls!
+Thanks for all your questions, and sorry if I couldn't get to yours.
 Take care everyone!